12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: High quality, humorous training content.

-Mimecast (formerly Ataata) is famous for realising that boring training gets ignored.
-Their content uses humour and “sitcom style” videos to engage users, aiming to reduce the “eye roll” factor of security training.
+Mimecast (formerly Ataata) is well-known for recognising that boring training gets ignored.
+Their content uses humour and “sitcom style” videos to engage users, aiming to cut the “eye roll” factor of security training.

 Why it works: